AbhinavSivanandhan/AbhinavSivanandhan/README.md

 ## What I'm Working On

-- 🛠️ Constantly tackling real-world problems through scalable applications and AI-driven solutions.
+- 🛠️ Constantly tackling real-world problems through scalable design.
-- 🌍 Designing distributed systems using AI and optimal web development architectures.
+- 🌍 Building cloud-based distributed systems leveraging AI and modern web architectures.

 ## Highlighted Projects

+🛒 LLM-Powered Digital Marketplace with Priority-Based Checkout Queue (Node.js, React, Next.js, TailwindCSS, Redis, RabbitMQ, PostgreSQL, S3, GCP, AWS EC2, Stripe, LangChain.js, Datastax, OpenAI, Winston, Node-cron, Nodemailer)

+Developed and deployed a scalable, event-driven e-commerce platform with a microservices-based architecture, leveraging asynchronous processing and Redis caching for high performance.
+Implemented secure, stateless authentication using JWT and bcryptjs, along with rate limiting and S3 asset management via pre-signed URLs with upload quotas.
+Designed automated background workers using Node-cron for scheduled tasks and message queue consumers for order processing using RabbitMQ.
+Enabled transactional email notifications with Nodemailer.
+Enhanced product retrieval with an LLM-powered RAG chatbot built using Next.js, LangChain.js, Datastax, and OpenAI.
+Ensured scalability and observability with Winston logging and deployed to AWS EC2.

 🎨 Social Media Platform for Artists
 (React, AWS Kinesis, DynamoDB, Amplify, Cognito) Developed a scalable, GraphQL-based microservices platform for artists with real-time collaboration features and a personalized recommendation engine.
 Integrated AWS services to ensure high performance and scalability.

-🍕 Culinary Compass
-(Next.js, Django, PostgreSQL)
-Created a RESTful recipe recommendation system that leverages both content-based and collaborative filtering to deliver personalized suggestions.
-Built with a Next.js frontend and a Django backend.

-🛒 E-commerce Platform with Priority Queuing
-(Node.js, React, TailwindCSS, Redis, Stripe, AWS EC2) Designed and deployed a scalable e-commerce platform with secure Stripe payment integration, priority-based queuing with RabbitMQ, and geolocation services via GCP.
-Optimized for cloud infrastructure on AWS EC2.

 📊 FDA Drug Reaction Analysis
-(Dask, Spark, PyArrow, Parquet)
+(Dask, Spark, DuckDB, PyArrow, Parquet)
-Conducted large-scale analysis of adverse drug events using big data techniques.
-Developed a high-performance pipeline for handling 500GB+ of nested JSON data, enabling fast querying and exploratory insights.
+Designed and implemented a high-performance pipeline to process and analyze 500GB+ of highly nested JSON data related to adverse drug events.
+Leveraged Dask and PyArrow to efficiently flatten and convert the data into a distributed Parquet-based relational format, enabling fast querying and scalable exploratory analysis.
+Utilized Spark for parallel processing and optimized big data workflows.

 📸 Deep Learning Image Classification App
 (ResNet50, MobileNetV2, Flask, Kubernetes)
 Built and deployed an image classification application using deep learning models.
 Utilized Kubernetes for container orchestration and dynamic scaling, achieving 99.68% availability and high performance with 28.54 transactions/sec.

+🍕 Culinary Compass
+(Next.js, Django, PostgreSQL)
+Created a RESTful recipe recommendation system that leverages both content-based and collaborative filtering to deliver personalized suggestions.
+Built with a Next.js frontend and a Django backend.

+🌱 Open Source Contributions - PrairieLearn
+(Python, TypeScript, Mustache)
+Enhanced the online test-taking platform (widely adopted by multiple top universities including NYU) with intuitive frontend features and UI improvements using Python, TypeScript, and Mustache using test-driven-development.

 🤝 Hangout Event Planner
 (MERN Stack, Google Calendar)
 Developed an interactive event planning and scheduling app with a RESTful API suite.
 Integrated Google Calendar to streamline event organization and scheduling workflows.

-🌱 Open Source Contributions - PrairieLearn
-(Python, TypeScript, Mustache)
-Enhanced the online test-taking platform (widely adopted by multiple top universities including NYU) with intuitive frontend features and UI improvements using Python, TypeScript, and Mustache using test-driven-development.
 ## Let's Collaborate

 - 👯‍♂️ If you're into AI, Web Development or Infrastructure Engineering, I'm your guy!